marouanouadi1/istat-geo-sync/README.md

 ## Configuration File

-You can use a JSON configuration file instead of CLI arguments:
+You can use a JSON configuration file to avoid typing all parameters every time:

+**Create `istat-geo-sync.config.json`:**

 ```json
 {